 “Dear Colleague” letters are letters that House and Senate offices send to their colleagues in other state offices to ask for their support or opposition to a particular issue.
 Members then use these demonstrative letters to gain co-sponsorship on legislation, urge action, request funding for a federal program, or even invite members to Hill events or update other offices on internal rules and protocols.

 Most importantly, these letters are not simply about garnering support from your colleagues, but about driving action.
-For example, the Senate “Dear Colleague” letter on polio eradication that Shot@Life supports can be signed by any senator, but it is specifically addressed to the chairs and ranking members of Senate appropriations committees and subcommittees that have jurisdiction over global health and child immunization issues.
+For example, the Senate “Dear Colleague” letter on polio eradication that Shot@Life supports can be signed by any representative or senator, but it is specifically addressed to the chairs and ranking members of appropriations committees and subcommittees that have jurisdiction over global health and child immunization issues.
 These are the members of Congress who determine how much funding these specific programs receive from year to year.

 While it’s helpful for one or two constituents to ask their members to sign on to a “Dear Colleague” letter, there is strength in numbers.
 Offices pay attention to mail and phone call volume from week to week, and they will prioritize requests they see many constituents weighing in on!